Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

   ```
   AOExecute(1,2)
   ```
+- **This command can be only used for CR robots.**

 ## 3.16 AccJ

 - Function: AccJ(R)

 - Description: set the joint acceleration rate.
 This command is valid only when the motion mode is MovJ, MovJIO, MovJR, JointMovJ

 - Parameters:

   | Parameter | Type | Description                           |
   | --------- | ---- | ------------------------------------- |
   | R         | int  | joint acceleration rate, range: 1~100 |

+- Return: ErrorID,{},AccJ(R);

 - Supporting port: 29999